Nick Saban: 2004 season

 LSU finished the 2004 season 9–3, after losing to the Iowa Hawkeyes in the Capital One Bowl 30–25 on a final play touchdown pass.
 Other losses that season were on the road at Auburn 10–9, and a loss on the road to Georgia 45–16.
 At the end of the 2004 season, Saban left LSU to coach the Miami Dolphins.

 Miami Dolphins

 2005 season

 Saban accepted the head coaching position for the Miami Dolphins on December 25, 2004.
 He was the sixth coach in the franchise's history.
 The Nick Saban era officially kicked off with a 34–10 win over the Denver Broncos in 2005.
-From there, however, the Dolphins struggled, losing seven of their next nine games to fall to 3–7.
+From there, the Dolphins struggled, losing seven of their next nine games to fall to 3–7.
 The two wins came over the Carolina Panthers and the New Orleans Saints, a game that took place in Tiger Stadium due to Hurricane Katrina.
 After a frustrating two months, however, the Dolphins would rally late in the season, as they won their final six games, including a 28–26 win to end the season in Foxboro, Massachusetts, over the New England Patriots.
 The team finished the year with a 9–7 record, and narrowly missed the playoffs in Saban's first season.